FlavScents AInsights Entry for Citronellyl Formate (CAS: 105-85-1)

 7. Toxicology, Safety & Exposure Considerations

 For oral exposure, citronellyl formate is considered safe within the typical use levels in food, with no specific ADI established.
-Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid sensitization.
-Inhalation exposure is not typically a concern at standard use levels, but occupational safety measures should be observed in manufacturing settings.
+Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid potential sensitization.
+Inhalation exposure is considered low risk due to its moderate volatility and typical use concentrations.
+Overall, the risk profiles are similar between food and fragrance applications, with no significant safety concerns reported.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature